Bealby/grandpas-pocket-watch-shop/README.md

   Grandpa's Pocket Watch Shop.
 Providing information on it's history and giving the user a personal connection to the Website.

+- The inclusion of the “About Us” page gives the opportunity to emphasise the depth and experience in Pocket Watches which the store has accumulated over the past fifty years.
+  It also allows reference to be made that the original store owners had been trained at the British Horological Institute, thus further bringing authority to what the Shop has to offer.

 ### Profile App